-If you don’t want to manually type them, you can click on the ‘Add’ option next to the box.
-This lets you browse to a destination folder and specify a .zip file name.
-This is to ensure that you create the file in the right place.
+If you don’t want to type them manually, you can click on the ‘Add’ option next to the box.
+This option lets you browse to a destination folder and specify a .zip file name.
+This feature ensured that you create the file in the right place.

 - Click on ‘Paste Now’ and it will automatically create .zip files at all those folders you specified.

 - You can cross-check by clicking on the file icon next to the dialogue box.
 It will open the destination folders for you.
 All your files would have been copied there.